 ME in Bioengineering, Graduate School of Life Science and Technology,Tokyo Institute of Technology

 Tatsuhuro joined EEI in 2019.
-He is mainly responsible for investment in the energy sector and global business operations.
+He mainly looks at new investments in Japan and overseas.

-After joining Tokyo Electric Power Co. as a new graduate, Tatsuhiro was assigned in public relation, new business development, and oversea investments.
+After joining Tokyo Electric Power Co. as a new graduate, Tatsuhiro was assigned to public relations, new business development, and oversea investments.
 In 2018, he was dispatched to an affiliated company in Germany, to focus on business development which uses blockchain technology and to create a new business.

 He also gained experience in portfolio management and follow-up investments at innogy Innovation Hub, corporate venture capital of German utility company.